ray-project/ray/doc/source/debugging.rst

 Callback latency injection
 ---------------------
-Sometimes, bugs are caused by rpc issues, for example, due to the delay of some request, the system goes to a deadlock.
+Sometimes, bugs are caused by RPC issues, for example, due to the delay of some requests, the system goes to a deadlock.
-To debug and reproduce this kind of issues, we need to have a way to inject latency for rpc request.
+To debug and reproduce this kind of issue, we need to have a way to inject latency for the RPC request.
 To enable this, ``RAY_testing_asio_delay_us`` is introduced.
-If you'd like to make the callback of some rpc request be executed after some time, you can do it with this variable.
+If you'd like to make the callback of some RPC requests be executed after some time, you can do it with this variable.
 For example:

 .. code-block:: shell